Online Grocery Delivery Challenges that Retailers Must Solve to Stay Ahead of the Curve

 - All-in-one vendor from implementation, training, and support

-When you partner with Mercatus, you don’t just get to build your customized online storefront that allows you to manage your fulfillment operations seamlessly, but also the flexibility to choose the fulfillment integrations that work best in delivering the best-in-class shopping experience to your customers.
+When you partner with Mercatus, you don’t just get to build a customized online storefront that allows you to manage your fulfillment operations seamlessly, but also the flexibility to choose the fulfillment integrations that work best in delivering the best-in-class shopping experience to your customers.

 Our fulfillment integrations are designed to offer robust real-time inventory management, instant communication with customers, utilization of geolocation for reduced wait times, increased time slot availability, improved curbside pickup experience, and more.